596050/feed-pop/README.md

 ## How to use

-- To run locally, navigate to the root of the project
+To run locally, navigate to the root of the project, then:

 # Install